 Ibra Studios

-A culture-first film production and publishing house archiving projects exploring heritage and identity.
+A culture-first film and publishing house archiving stories of identity and culture.

 About Us